lywgit/hello-world/README.md

 Hope to get familiar with git.

-## Testing commit

-lywgit is my git account, lywang is also me.

-Commit through https will be prompted to enter git username (lywgit) and password.
-(Starting from the second time, the credential.helper=osxkeychain will help) Although the global git setup is user.name=lywang, the commit shows lywgit instead.
+I also use this repo as a place to try out git.

+## Commit Author Name

+* "lywgit" is my git account name, some earlier commits of "lywang" is also me (committed with my other emails which I now add to my profile.
+So they show up as lywgit as well)